public-transport/hafas-client/readme.md

 ## Background

 There's [a company called HaCon](http://hacon.de) that sells [a public transport management system called HAFAS](https://de.wikipedia.org/wiki/HAFAS).
-It is [used by companies all over Europe](https://gist.github.com/derhuerst/2b7ed83bfa5f115125a5) to server routing and departure information for apps.
+It is [used by companies all over Europe](https://gist.github.com/derhuerst/2b7ed83bfa5f115125a5) to serve routing and departure information for apps.
 All those endpoints are similar, with the same terms and API routes, but have slightly different options, filters and enable features.

 `hafas-client` contains all logic for communicating with these, as well as serialising from and parsing to [FPTF](https://github.com/public-transport/friendly-public-transport-format).
 Endpoint-specific customisations increase the quality of the returned data.